Paul Baloche

 Paul Joseph Baloche (/bəˈlɒʃ/ bə-LOSH-'; born on June 4, 1962) is an American Christian music artist, worship leader, and singer-songwriter.
-A native of Maple Shade Township, New Jersey, Baloche was the worship pastor at Community Christian Fellowship in Lindale, Texas, for 26 years.
-He and his wife, Rita left Texas in January 2015, moving to New York City to be nearer to family.
-Baloche composes on piano and acoustic guitar, favoring guitar when leading worship.
-His wife, Rita Baloche, is also a Christian songwriter.
-Baloche is one of the writers for Compassionart, a charity founded by Martin Smith from Delirious?.
+He was the worship pastor at Community Christian Fellowship in Lindale, Texas, for 26 years.
+Some of Baloche's songs rank among the most-performed songs in services according to CCLI.

 Biography

-Paul Baloche was born on June 4, 1962, in Camden, New Jersey in a French Canadian Catholic family.
+A native of Maple Shade Township, New Jersey, Paul Baloche was born on June 4, 1962, in Camden, New Jersey in a French Canadian Catholic family.
 He studied at the Grove School of Music in Los Angeles.